rps/livemuni/README.md

   - Monitor bus locations as they approach the stop
   - Refresh your GPS location if you're on the move

-> Livemuni empowers transit riders to make informed decisions about their choice of Muni bus.
+> LiveMuni empowers transit riders to make informed decisions about their choice of Muni bus.

 Version
 ----